-This unit is equipped with hydraulic leveling jacks.
+This unit may be equipped with touch control hydraulic leveling jacks.
 The jacks work in pairs: front, right side, left side, and rear.
 Before extending, the engine must be off, the ignition switch must be in the "ACC" position, and the transmission must be in park.
 The parking brake needs to be set and the tires blocked securely.